Here is a summary of the careers of each of the members along with information about their current research and research interests.

 June 2015 – Presented at the ISTH World Congress in Toronto

-June 2016 – Received an American Heart Association (AHA) Postdoctoral Fellowship to evaluate the role of the extrinsic coagulation cascade in end-organ failure of sickle cell disease
+June 2016 – Received an American Heart Association (AHA) Postdoctoral Fellowship to evaluate the role of the extrinsic coagulation cascade in the end-organ failure of sickle cell disease